 Here’s a link to the product: Colwood’s Cleaning Cloth

-Colwood sells a set of 5 cleaning burrs.
-The burrs will remove even the heaviest of carbon build up very quickly, but there’s a price for this convenience.
+Yes, the burrs do work quickly, but there’s a price for this convenience.
 The burrs also remove metal and this thins out the pen tip.
 It only takes a couple of uses for the thinning to be noticeable!
+I’ve used the burrs to help alter the shape of nibs.
+While the burrs are designed to work with a Dremel, or other rotary tool, they can be used without one; it just takes longer.

 This is another product I don’t recommend, but if you’re interested in them here’s a link: Colwood’s Cleaning Burrs